AkshatSaxena1122/Portfolio-Projects/SQL-Projects/README.md

 The Furniture Store Analysis project aims to analyze sales data from a furniture store, focusing on customer behavior, product performance, and overall sales trends.
 This analysis provides valuable insights for strategic business decisions.

+### Dataset

+This project utilizes a dataset obtained from [Kaggle](https://www.kaggle.com/datasets/rajagrawal7089/furniture-sales-data), which contains comprehensive sales information for a furniture store.

 ### Features

 The project includes the following SQL queries: